sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

  *      of events, the listener/receiver failed to receive
  *      from internal publishers.
  *
- *  id -- Id embedded in event for this event.
+ *  sequence -- Sequence embedded in event for this event.
 This can be used
  *      to find duplicates from events cache.
+The caller may not interpret
+ *      as this is private and implementation specific.
  */
 void event_receive(event_handle_t handle, std::string yang_path,
         event_params_t &params, int &missed_cnt,
-        event_id_p id);
+        const string &sequence);

 class events_cache;